simonw/csvs-to-sqlite/README.md

                                  original column.
       -f, --fts TEXT             One or more columns to use to populate a full- text index
+      -i, --index TEXT           Add index on this column (or a compound index with -i col1,col2)
       --shape TEXT               Custom shape for the DB table - format is csvcol:dbcol(TYPE),...
       --filename-column TEXT     Add a column with this name and populate with CSV